Solving MRI inversion problems for quantitative multi-parameter estimation

 Project: In this project, we aim to first identify a system with known dynamics, and then develop a solution for the identified system.
 The prospective student will investigate inversion problems arising in parameter quantification in multi-compartment systems, like water and fat, with special focus on the bSSFP-sequence.
 We will investigate whether a problem can be solved analytically/numerically by an unambiguous mathematical representation or develop a regularized inverse problem-solving technique.
 Elaborated solutions will be tested in simulations (Bloch-Simulation) and on real experimental data.

 Get a virtual tour of the museum.
 Ideal for schools and events.

 Stay updated and see our current exhibitions here.

 Get to know our opening times, ticket prices and discounts.

-Jessica was invited to serve on the Annual Meeting Programming Committee (AMPC) of the International Society for Magnetic Resonance in Medicine (ISMRM) from 2024.
-“It is true honour to be asked, and I look forward to contribute!”.
-The annual meeting attracts over 5000 scientists in the field of MRI.
-The Annual Meeting Program Committee is […]
+Jessica was invited to serve on the Annual Meeting Programming Committee (AMPC) of the International Society for Magnetic Resonance in Medicine (ISMRM).
+“It is a true honour to be asked to be part of the AMPC, and I look forward to contribute to the organization of the next three ISMRM meetings!”.
+The annual meeting attracts […]

 Dr Rahel Heule from the Max Planck Institute in Tuebingen and the children’s hospital in Zuerich visited our imaging center in Bern.
 She gave a seminar entitled “Asymmetries in the Brain: A Methodological Exploration of bSSFP MRI in Neuroimaging at 3T and 9.4T“.
 Our belief in bSSFP methods to uncover novel biomarkers have only been […]